edoloughlin/nasc/demo/README.md

 2) Client library (`/nasc.js`)
 - Auto-connects when `<body na-connect>` is present
-- On connect, sends a mount for each `na-instance`
+- On connect, sends a mount for each `na-scope`
 - Sends event payloads for `na-submit`/`na-click`
 - Receives patches and updates the DOM:
   - `{ action: "bindUpdate", instance, prop, value }`